Battle of Beaugency (1870)

-The Battle of Beaugency was a battle of the Franco-Prussian War contested between the army group of the Grand Duke of Mecklenburg, and the French Armée de la Loire, won by the Prussians.
+The Battle of Beaugency took place during the Franco-Prussian War between the army group of the Grand Duke of Mecklenburg, and the French Armée de la Loire, won by the Prussians.
 It lasted from 8 to 10 December 1870 and occurred on the left bank of the river Loire to the northwest of the town of Beaugency.
 Due to the large area over which it was fought, it is also known as the Battle of Beaugency-Cravant or the Battle of Villorceau-Josnes.

 Context

 Sharing the Army of the Loire at Orléans

 The Army of the Loire had been split subsequent to the retreat of General Aurelle after the Battle of Loigny.
 French political leader Gambetta 'retired' Aurelle and appointed two generals to lead the now split armies.
 General Antoine Chanzy commanded the two corps north of the Loire (XVI and XVII) while General Bourbaki commanded south of the river (XV, XVIII and XX corps).